cachoimechi/simpleSlider/readme.md

 ### Usage

+##Out of Date!
+Rewritten steps reflecting the new structure forthcoming...

 If you'd rather set the slider up yourself (aren't you fancy), here is all you need to know to get started.

 By default, we have included a separate simpleSlider.css file to contain all styles associated with the slider.
 Add the following link to the head of all pages displaying the slider.